 Sound familiar?
 You’re not alone.
 In fact, approximately 40% of Australian adults don’t get enough sleep, either in duration or quality.
 Women report that they only have enough energy 4 out of 10 days and men 5 out of 10 days.
 Common does not mean normal or “acceptable”.
 Sleep makes you feel well, energetic, focused and happy.
-You may have the odd bad night’s sleep but if you regularly have poor sleep it can really affect how you feel and what you get done during the day.
+You may have the odd bad night’s rest but if you are a regular poor sleeper it can really affect how you feel and what you get done during the day.
 Is it time you reclaimed your sleep?

 Essential element of a healthy lifestyle

 Sleep is an essential element of a healthy lifestyle.
 It is the third pillar of health alongside a healthy diet and exercise.
 Inadequate rest not only makes you feel like a walking zombie, but it is driving your current and future health.
 According to the National Sleep Foundation of Australia adults need 7 to 9 hours of solid sleep every night for overall health and well-being and to prevent chronic illness.